ajaxlinux1234/node-ffmpeg/README.md

 ### Config file usage:

-Create or edit `config.json` in the project root:
+Create or edit `config.mjs` in the project root:

 ```json
 {